 We really enjoyed performing with Mike Mullins at The Coffee Gallery Backstage in January.
 Mike is the author or "Rhode Island Bride," a song we recorded on our CD.
 We actually had our first opportunity to perform it with Mike.
 Wow, can he play that mando!

 L to R: Ron Bloom, Mike Mullins, Carol Schryver-Bloom, Paul Marshall.
 Taken at The Coffee Gallery BAckstaage on Jan 30, 2016.

-The Macs were thrilled to have had our CD reviewed by Jackie Morris and published in the June, 2015 edition of FolkWorks magazine (www.folkworks.org).
-A copy can be accessed via the red button above, or via the "more" drop-down menu at the top of the page.
+July, 2015: The Macs were thrilled to have had our CD reviewed by Jackie Morris and published in the June, 2015 edition of FolkWorks magazine (www.folkworks.org).
+A copy can be accessed via the green button above, or via the "more" drop-down menu at the top of the page.